jpf/workflows-scim-relay/README.md

         curl -H $AUTH "https://workflows-scim-relay.example.workers.dev/scim/v2/Users?startIndex=1&count=1"
-2. The Cloudflare Worker running at `workflows-scim-relay.example.workers.dev` would convert this HTTP GET request into a single HTTP POST containing JSON that represets the GET request as a JSON payload that conforms to the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) objects of the "Fetch" Web API.
-Here is simplified version of what the HTTP GET request above looks like when it's serialised into JSON by the Cloudflare proxy:
+2. The Cloudflare Worker running at `workflows-scim-relay.example.workers.dev` would convert this HTTP GET request into a single HTTP POST containing JSON that represents the GET request as a JSON payload that conforms to the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) objects of the "Fetch" Web API.
+Here is simplified version of what the HTTP GET request above looks like when it's serialized into JSON by the Cloudflare proxy:

         {